BohyunKim92/BEM-thin-liquid-film-code-data/README.md

 ## Code for Algorithms
 Code for Bounded Entropy Method (BEM) and Generic Method (GM) is stored in "Code".
 - To run the code, go to terminal under the Code directory.
-Type "cc -o comparable_simulation_with_adaptive_time.c" and press enter.
+Type "cc comparable_simulation_with_adaptive_time.c" or "cc comparable_simulation_fixed_time.c" and press enter.
 Then, type "./a.out" and pressure enter.
 All of your simulation data should be stored in sim_data folder.
+- "BEM_data_adaptive_time.dat": stores adaptive time BEM simulation data
+- "BEM_data_for_fixed_time.dat": stores fixed time BEM simulation data
+- "GM_data_for_fixed_time.dat": stores fixed time GM simulation data
 - "comparable_simulation_fixed_time.c" is used to simulate section 5.3.3 of reference paper with fixed time step.
 Both BEM and GM can be simulated.
 It simulate GM as a default.
 In order to run BEM comment out "run_gen()" and uncomment "run_pps()".
 - "comparable_simulation_with_adaptive_time.c" is used to simulate section 5.3.3 of reference paper with an adaptive time step.
 Only BEM can be simulated with this code.